 When a child is removed from a home and placed in out-of-home care by court order or through voluntary placement, DFS may request child support services that include paternity establishment and genetic testing.
 DFS will determine if a child support referral is appropriate based upon DFS Protective and Juvenile Services Manual 6.2 Child Support for Child in Out-of-Home Care and discussed in detail in 13.2 Foster Care – Intake.

-There may also be instances in which DFS would like genetic testing even though the Wyoming CSE Program has already identified or established a legal father.
+There may also be instances in which DFS would like genetic testing even though the Wyoming CSP has already identified or established a legal father.
 DFS will proceed in the following way for each of the below-listed scenarios:

 1) Termination of Parental Rights